How to get a Home Construction Loan

 Owner-Builder

 Some home builders want to be their own contractor and some lenders offer owner-builder loans.
-These loans require you to show skill and expertise in homebuilding.
+The owner-builder loans require you to show skill and expertise in homebuilding.

 End Loan